moose-team/friends/README.md

 You'll need the newest io.js and npm (`>= 1.8.1`, `>= 2.8.3`)

-* `git clone https://github.com/moose-team/friends` to get the sources
+1. `git clone https://github.com/moose-team/friends` to get the sources
-* `npm install` to install dependencies
+2. `npm install` to install dependencies
-* `npm run rebuild-leveldb` to compile leveldown for [electron](http://electron.atom.io/). you will have to modify the command in package.json if you are not on a 64-bit architecture
+3. `npm run rebuild-leveldb` to compile leveldown for [electron](http://electron.atom.io/). you will have to modify the command in package.json if you are not on a 64-bit architecture
-* `npm start` to run
+4. `npm start` to run
-* `npm run package` to build a distributable app
+5. `npm run package` to build a distributable app, if you'd like

 ## Contributing